Making Circles of Welcome Out of Gatherings of Strangers at the

 (part of a prayer by Rev. Naomi King, and posted on The Wonderment. http://thewonderment.typepad.com/]

 A group of dedicated First Church volunteers, is partnering with the non-profits Sasha Bruce Youthwork and Stand-up for Kids to “make circles of welcome out of gatherings of strangers” at the First Church Drop-In Center for homeless DC youth.
-Every Monday night from 6:00 pm to 9:00 pm, First Church provides a safe haven for youth to relax, eat, socialize, and eventually connect with Sasha Bruce’s supportive services.
+Every Monday and Wednesday night from 6:00 pm to 9:00 pm, First Church provides a safe haven for youth to relax, eat, socialize, and eventually connect with Sasha Bruce’s supportive services.

 Sasha Bruce overcomes many challenges connecting youth with supportive services by using a technique described by Dr. Natasha Slesnick in an article titled “The Best Way to Help Homeless Youth is Hardly Ever Used.”
 Dr. Slesnick, of The Ohio State University, writes that “teens without homes, many of whom have suffered at the hands of those entrusted with providing them care and kindness, often refuse to seek warmth and nourishment in shelters.
 She continues that “many kids won’t go to shelters because they’re hiding on the street.
 They’re avoiding the service system because they’ve been abused and betrayed by everyone who is supposed to love them.”
 Dr. Slesnick proved in a 2016 study that “Drop-In Centers- safe havens with fewer rules and no older adults-could open doors to jobs, sobriety and housing that is safe and secure.”